peterkaminski/obsidian-settings-manager/README.md

 The files and directories currently copied (as long as they exist in the source vault):

-- `config` - holds general settings and plugin settings
+- `config` - general settings and plugin settings
+- `starred.json` - which notes have been starred
-- `plugins` - holds source code for community plugins
+- `plugins` - source code and settings for community plugins
-- `snippets` - holds CSS snippets for customizing Obsidian's appearance
+- `snippets` - CSS snippets for customizing Obsidian's appearance
 - `README.md` - optional file used for vaults distributed to others via Git

 ### Execute Command